 Fast forward a year and a half or so (and a ton of learning for me), ASNV hired me to do this job after realizing that it’s a lot more than can be expected from a volunteer position and that the site needed to evolve to support a growing membership.
 Over the next several years, I redesigned the website, revamped the monthly newsletter layout, took over newsletter production responsibilities, created a new format for ASNV’s annual appeal, and helped with myriad other communications efforts for the organization.
 It’s basically a dream job, and I continue to support them in the same capacity.

 In summer 2024, after a lengthy decision-making process, ASNV changed its name to Northern Virginia Bird Alliance.
 I was honored to be asked to develop a new logo for the organization, which needed to represent a continuation of the great conservation work that has been done since its founding in 1984 while embracing a new evolution of its membership and values.
-To than end, I developed several concepts that kept the iconic Pileated Woodpecker central to the logo while exploring ways to modernize and update it.
+To that end, I developed several concepts that kept the iconic Pileated Woodpecker central to the logo while exploring ways to modernize and update it.
 The final logo features the woodpecker in flight, suggesting motion and forward movement.
 Having worked so much with the old logo over the previous years, I also took the opportunity to make the new logo more flexible and bold so that it could be more easily adapted to the many different applications we would ultimately use it for.

 The final primary logo, top, and some examples of variations that I created for different purposes.
 For any brand, having a logo that is visually consistent across every application it touches is so important, and that means considering different color combinations, scales and processes…for instance, embroidery on a hat is very different from screen printing on canvas tote bags.